CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.4 Mobile Disk.txt

 ### 2 7 Spread of malware

 Mobile data carriers are often used to exchange data between different devices and workplaces.
-There is a danger that malware will nest on the mobile data carriers and thus transfer to the workstation systems.
+There is a risk that malware will nest on the mobile data carriers and thus transfer to the workstation systems.

 ### 2 8 Data theft with mobile data carriers

 Mobile data carriers, such as.
-As USB sticks or memory cards are usually small, unobtrusive and have a high storage capacity.
+As USB sticks or memory cards, are usually small, unobtrusive and have a high storage capacity.
 Since almost all IT systems have an appropriate interface for the use of replaceable data carriers, there is a risk that they can copy large amounts of data without authorization and inconspicuity.

 3 requirements
 ---------------